 Joonsun Kim built this minimalist Angry Birds like shooting game.
 A counterbalanced collapsible shelf construction mimics the Angry Birds physics engine.
 With a slingshot and ping pong balls, you could shoot on targets inside the shelf.

 A cardboard computer is not much worth without an appropriate data storage device.
 Philipp Medrala was fascinated by punch card technology and decided to build his own crank operated punch card reader!

 Shaowei Jia was interested in wireless information and energy transmission.
-His „Cloud Player“ consisted out of a hifi amp and induction coils.
-The visitors could connect their smartphone to the minijack, play music, and watch the LED’s blink to the beat.
+His “Cloud Player” consisted out of a hifi amp and induction coils.
+The visitors were invited to connect their smartphones to the minijack, play music, and watch the LED's blink to the beat.

 That's it for the students' projects.
 I've also built a machine during the workshop, a cardboard plotter, which I've documented separately on its own webpage.
 However, here's a photo:

 I want to thank all the students for working day and night in this workshop!
 And I also want to thank Professor Heiner Blum for inviting me to teach at the HfG Offenbach.